codevise/pageflow/doc/contributing/node_package_development.md

     $ cd packages/pageflow-react
     $ yarn start

+### Using Local Packages in a Host Application

+To temporarily use a your local version of a package in a host application, first run `yarn link` in the package directory:

+    $ cd my-projects/pageflow/packages/pageflow
+    $ yarn link

+or

+    $ cd my-projects/entry_types/scrolled/package
+    $ yarn link

+In the host application run:

+    $ cd my-projects/pageflow-host-app
+    $ yarn link pageflow

+or

+    $ cd my-projects/pageflow-host-app
+    $ yarn link pageflow-scrolled

+Restart the development servers.
+Note that development watchers need to be running for the pageflow repository.

+You can return to using the version specified in the `package.json` file, by running `yarn unlink pageflow`/`yarn unlink pageflow-scrolled` and `yarn install --force`.

 ### Building for Release

 To output a production ready build, run from the repository run: